Learn how to make sure your blog is up to speed

 If your Lab Data is all green, you are fine.
 But if your ratings are orange or red, you need to take some action.

-However, Google does not give you much help to trace problems.
+However, a Google page speed test does not give you much help to trace problems.
 A much better way to check site speed is to use GTMetrix.

 It uses the Google Pagespeed score as well as Yahoo’s YSlow and gives you far more information than Google.

-When measuring your speed, there are two timings you need to check.
+When you are performance monitoring and measuring your speed, there are two timings you need to check.
 While most testing services use Fully Loaded Time as the measure of site performance, it is not the most important statistic.

 The most accurate measure of site speed is the Document Object Model (DOM) loaded time.

 It is the point in the site loading process when a web page is active for a user.
 For me, this is the statistic that is the most important when measuring the true speed of a web page.

 You can see in the image below that while the Fully Loaded time is 1.9 seconds, the DOM Loaded time is only 1.3 seconds.

 Here is another view below.
 The red line marked by the arrow is the DOM loaded point.
 You can see that elements that are not needed in the first user view are loaded later.

 Whenever you check your site, always pay close attention to your DOM loaded time because it is a much more accurate measure of how fast your site is for a user.